Discover more from International Generalist

 Typing allows you to transcribe things verbatim, so you can simply write down what is being said.
 When writing by hand, you cannot possibly write that fast, so you have to cluster and process the information while taking it in.

-According to Mueller & Oppenheimer, typing vs. handwritten note taking does not make a difference in factual recall, but makes a huge difference in applying the concepts.
+According to Mueller & Oppenheimer1, typing vs. handwritten note taking does not make a difference in factual recall, but makes a huge difference in applying the concepts.
 When typing, your brain is just “mindlessly transcribing”; when writing, your main is already making the connections and thus able to apply the concepts better.

 Handwriting therefore leads to higher quality learning, the researchers say — and better retention of information and concepts.